Explain the law under the Criminal Procedure Code, 1973 relating to the sentence in case of conviction of several offences at a trial.

 Question: Explain the law under the Criminal Procedure Code, 1973 relating to the sentence in case of conviction of several offences at a trial.
 [U.P.C.J.
 2006] Find the answer to the mains question only on Legal Bites.
 [Explain the law under the Criminal Procedure Code, 1973 relating to the sentence in case of conviction of several offences at a trial.]
-Answer Section 31 states about the sentence in cases of conviction of several offences at one trial.— (1) When a person is convicted...
+Answer Section 31, deals with the sentencing of an individual who has been convicted of multiple offences during a single trial....

 Question: Explain the law under the Criminal Procedure Code, 1973 relating to the sentence in case of conviction of several offences at a trial.
 [U.P.C.J.
 2006]